 Will the current GENIVI technical projects and work continue?

 COVESA will expand upon GENIVI’s strong foundation of active technology projects as well as its vehicle signal specification and work on vehicle to cloud connected services.
 COVESA encourages members to introduce new projects that deliver specifications, open source licensed software and related materials that equip the industry with useful assets for commercial solution development.

-• Android™ Automotive Special Interest Group (SIG) focusing on software integration and supporting automakers and their suppliers who are adopting Android Automotive
+- Android™ Automotive Special Interest Group (SIG) focuses on software integration and supporting automakers and their suppliers who are adopting Android Automotive

-• In-vehicle Payment Special Interest Group (SIG) exploring standard approaches for in-vehicle commerce and payments.
+- In-Vehicle Payment/EV Charging Special Interest Group (SIG) explores standard approaches for in-vehicle commerce, EV charging and payments.

 The COVESA community is also actively collaborating with various liaisons including W3C, Open Insurance and eSync Alliance.